intershop/intershop-pwa/docs/guides/field-library.md

 This is equivalent to the example given in [Retrieving configurations](#retrieving-configurations) but doesn't require you to inject the library.

+> [!NOTE]
-> **Note:** Currently, it is not possible to use configuration groups with this shorthand syntax.
+> Currently, it is not possible to use configuration groups with this shorthand syntax.
 This is a known limitation and might be addressed in future versions.

 ## Address Forms